 Oﬀ-site levies are fees developers pay to the City when they are building new neighbourhoods.
 The Municipal Government Act allows municipalities to create an oﬀ-site levies bylaw to help pay for important infrastructure like community recreation facilities, ﬁre halls, police stations, libraries and transportation connections to provincial highways.
 In Edmonton, oﬀ-site levies are charged only for the construction and equipping of ﬁre halls at this time.

 Oﬀ-site levies are paid by developers as a condition of subdivision approval.
 They are not paid by homeowners or future home buyers.
 The levies will cover the capital costs of new ﬁre hall construction, like designing, building and equipping the ﬁre hall.
 The levy will not pay for ongoing operations and maintenance costs of the ﬁre halls.

-Every development within the beneﬁting area would pay its fair share based on the land area being developed, but oﬀ-site levies will not be charged in areas that are already developed.
+Every residential and commercial development within the beneﬁting area would pay its fair share based on the land area being developed, but oﬀ-site levies will not be charged in areas that are already developed.
 If new facilities are planned in areas where development has already happened, the City contributes the share of costs that would have been charged to a developer in those areas.